dottjt/plastic/other/unused/02-work-unused.md

 , like trying to tee a golf ball inside a glass dome.
 Was  I still wasn't quite sure what even happened in those moments.
 I was both glad and sad.
 A glasim, if you will.

 , battered in the light consistency of a French dough.
 Perhaps she shared the same feelings that I had for her.
 Perhaps she had simply broken down.
 I wasn't quite sure, but it still made me hard.

+The company's longest serving employee, he was

+on a bright ivory carpet

+now discoloured in a murky shade of blood

+stripped of all necessity and rubbed with a diamond cordite, were

+befuddled in their self-esteem.

+handling itself inside the dopamine-sized pockets bursting with elation inside my head; a cobble along the square palazzi of choice I dabbled.

+cobbled along a square palazzi of choice